yuehhsuanhuang/yuehhsuanhuang.github.io/_projects/6_project.md

 category: industry-related
 ---

+{: .text-justify}
 Our work "Liver!
-So Tired" is a 2D side-scrolling shooter built from scratch in C++/SDL.The game humorously gamifies the student experience, where players fight off "course monsters" before a deadline.
+So Tired" is a 2D  shooter game built from scratch in C++/SDL.The game humorously mocks the students' experience, where players fight off "course monsters" before a deadline.

+{: .text-justify}
 My specific responsibility was the Monster and Bed classes.
 My implementation follows the OOP principles, and I collaborated with my teammates to put our characters to life.
 Beyond programming, I also contributed original hand-drawn art assets, helping to define the game's unique visual style.